What is the Scope of Performance Management?

 Scope of Performance Management

-- Key Performance Indicators (KPIs): These help in assessing employee productivity, efficiency, and contribution to organizational goals.
+- Key Performance Indicators (KPIs): These help assess employee productivity, efficiency, and their contribution to organisational goals.

-- Balanced Scorecards: A holistic method that analyzes financial results, client contentment, operational management, and skill development.
+- Balanced Scorecards: A holistic method that analyses financial results, client contentment, operational management, and skill development.

-- 360-Degree Feedback: A multi-source assessment approach where feedback is gathered from managers, peers, subordinates, and self-evaluation.
+- 360-Degree Feedback: This is a multi-source evaluation technique in which feedback is collected from managers, colleagues, subordinates, and through self-evaluation.

-Setting clear performance standards is essential to ensure consistency.
-Performance parameters are defined to guide employees on expected output and behavior.
+It is necessary to establish clear performance standards to achieve uniformity.
+Performance parameters are set in order to provide direction to employees on the desired output and behavior.
 These standards help create:

 - Benchmarks for employee performance across different roles.